 In Guatemala, Fairtrade, Bellwether and Sustainable Harvest worked with the Latin American and Caribbean Network of Fair Trade Small Producers and Workers (CLAC) and the Huehuetenango-based producer association ACODIHUE to define a regional living income reference price.

-Taking into consideration cost of production, production volume levels and land size, the living income price was set at $3.40 per pound of coffee, which Bellwether said was 13 cents higher than what the company payed for coffees sourced through ACODIHUE.
+Taking into consideration cost of production, production volume levels and land size, the living income price was set at $3.40 per pound of coffee.
 The company said it worked with Sustainable Harvest to meet the living income price in this year’s contracts.

 Does your coffee business have news to share?
 Let DCN’s editors know here.